BodyIQDB/workout-exercise-animation-dataset/README.md

 While exercise lists can be found online, **exercise animations and structured datasets are much harder to obtain**.

-FitDataLabs provides a ready-to-use exercise dataset so developers can focus on building features instead of collecting exercise data manually.
+BodyIQ provides a ready-to-use exercise dataset so developers can focus on building features instead of collecting exercise data manually.

 ---